PLAN YOUR TRIP

 39% of Millennial and Gen Z workers wouldn’t accept a job where they can't travel.

 Statistics show that face-to-face meetings are 34 times more powerful than remote, virtual conversations.

-The increased number of business trips suggests that there must be many advantages to business travel.
-Statistics show that face-to-face meetings are 34 times more powerful than remote conversations and may give a reason as to why 90% of business travellers agree that business travel is essential to company growth.
-Spending money on business travel is shown to be worth it, approximately 28% of current business would be lost if businesses chose not to travel for business, companies also gain $12.50 in revenue for every dollar invested in business travel.
-Business travel allows employees to meet coworkers in different locations, pitch products, attend conferences and more so the loss of this ability would cause a major drawback to the company.
-Additionally, 79% of employees say that business travel impacts their overall job satisfaction and 3 out of 5 USA job seekers would be influenced by this ability in choosing a job which suggests those who travel for business are happier employees.
+The increased number of work trips suggests that there must be many advantages to travel.
+Business travel statistics show that face-to-face meetings are 34 times more powerful than remote conversations and may give a reason as to why 90% of business travellers agree that travel is essential to company growth.
+Spending money on corporate travel is shown to be worth it, approximately 28% of current business would be lost if businesses chose not to invest in travel, companies also gain $12.50 in revenue for every dollar invested in travel.
+Corporate trips allow employees to meet coworkers in different locations, pitch products, attend conferences and more so the loss of this ability would cause a major drawback to the company.
+Additionally, 79% of employees say that travel impacts their overall job satisfaction and 3 out of 5 USA job seekers would be influenced by this ability in choosing a job which suggests those who travel for work are happier employees.

 Business travel is expected to grow to an annual spend of $1.6 trillion by 2020.